opencitations/heritrace/user_testing/user_testing_privacy_consent_form.md

 □ **give consent** □ **deny consent**

-for the processing - NECESSARY for the purpose of participating in the user testing study - of my personal data (including audio recordings of my voice) for scientific research purposes in the manner and for the reasons described in the section entitled "Purposes and methods of processing" (point A), also pursuant to art.
-96 of the copyright law and considering that voice recordings constitute personal data under GDPR.
+for the processing - NECESSARY for the purpose of participating in the user testing study - of my personal data (including audio recordings of my voice) for scientific research purposes in the manner and for the reasons described in the section entitled "Purposes and methods of processing" (point A).

 **Date:** _________________